thePianoKid/Intro-to-Programming/Day1/Notes.md

     - Steve Wozniak co-founded Apple Computers with Steve Jobs.
 Together, they created the first truly accessible personal computer; the Apple II.

-    - The Apple II revolutionised computing and spawned a whole generation of programmers and hackers.
+    - The Apple II revolutionized computing and spawned a whole generation of programmers and hackers.

     - Steve Jobs would go on to take Apple Computers to immeasurably greater heights, creating amazing new products like the iPod, iPhone and iPad.